tanrax/org-social/README.md

 ### Is there pagination?

 Yes.
 You can use the HTTP header `Content-Range` with `Content-Length` to paginate the feed.
-Check the [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) documentation.
+Check the [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) documentation and [this](https://en.andros.dev/blog/4e12225f/why-your-socialorg-files-can-have-millions-of-lines-without-any-performance-issues/) article.

 ### Where can I host my `social.org` file?